Vulkan4D/v4d_project/README.md

 - `Tools` Useful tools to help programmers (build scripts, shader compiler, ...)

 ## License
-V4D is going to be Open-source, with limited commercial use.
+V4D is going to be Open-source (most likely LGPL), with limited commercial use.
 Developers/companies that contribute to its development may get a free license for commercial use depending on the scale of their contribution (funding or development time).